(625 ILCS 5/12-601)

 Any authorized emergency vehicle or organ transport vehicle as defined in

-Chapter 1 of this Code or a vehicle operated by a fire chief or the Director or Coordinator of a municipal or county emergency services and disaster agency may be
+Chapter 1 of this Code or a vehicle operated by a fire chief, deputy fire chief, assistant fire chief, or the Director or Coordinator of a municipal or county emergency services and disaster agency may be

 equipped with a siren, whistle, or bell capable of emitting sound audible